Cookie season is here, and I’m so excited that it’s time for Christmas cookies!

 Instructions

-- In a large bowl, beat together butter and shortening until well combined.
+- In large bowl, beat brown sugar, shortening, butter, maple syrup, and egg until well-combined.

-- Mix together sugar and cinnamon for topping.
+- Stir together the remaining granulated sugar and ground cinnamon for the topping.

 Notes